krobbi/funcy/readme.md

 language.

 # Example
-Below is a FizzBuzz program written in Funcy.
+Below is a FizzBuzz program written in Funcy:
 ```
 /*
 * Funcy Test Script - fizzbuzz.fy